Editor’s Note: This article was originally posted in 2020. It was updated in 2022.

 It’s important to satisfy that hunger by keeping your content fresh.
 Don’t run the risk of becoming “old news.”
 Be a news source by frequently posting content consumers will find informative and entertaining about your business, products, services and industry.

-Google My Business posts are built for this very reason.
+Google Business Profile posts are built for this very reason.

-Google My Business posts- A section of a GMB account to which business owners can post photos and text.
+Google Business Profile posts- A section of a GBP account to which business owners can post photos and text.